TRUST GOVERNANCE STRUCTURE

 Local Academy Councils

-The primary function of the Local Academy Councils (LACs) is to support, mentor and critically appraise the quality of the work of the Academy leadership in meeting the overall aims of the MAT, particularly in ensuring that the students and staff in the MAT are given every opportunity to thrive and achieve their best.
+The primary function of the Local Academy Councils, regardless of the category allocation, is to support and critically appraise the quality of the work of the Academy leadership in meeting the overall aims of the MAT, particularly in ensuring that the students and staff in the MAT are given every opportunity to thrive and achieve their best.

 Local Academy Councils are sub-committees of the Trust Board.
 The Council should support and strengthen the Academy’s leadership and, by working with the CEO and other Executive Leaders, hold them accountable for the performance of students and staff.
 The parent body is represented by the election of two Parent Councillors on each LAC, dependant on the skills identified through audit.
 Staff Councillors are also elected to the LAC.

 Trust Resources Committee – Personnel, Finance and Premises